ItsMeBrille/NeoMatrix/README.md

 ## Instructions
 1. **Laser Cutting**: Use the provided DXF files to laser cut the wooden base (`base.dxf`) and the acrylic stems (`stems.dxf`).
 Note that you may need to test multiple times with the laser cutter to ensure the stems fit properly.
 The provided dxf file only contains 16 stems to minimize material waste during testing.

-2. **Assembly**: Once the base and stems are cut, insert the acrylic stems into the corresponding holes in the wooden base.
+1. **Assembly**: Once the base and stems are cut, insert the acrylic stems into the corresponding holes in the wooden base.

-3. **Wiring**: Connect the Neomatrix to the Arduino Nano using 3 jumper wires according to the pinout specifications.
+1. **Wiring**: Connect the Neomatrix to the Arduino Nano using 3 jumper wires according to the pinout specifications.

-4. **Code**: Upload the Arduino code to the Arduino Nano.
+1. **Code**: Upload the Arduino code to the Arduino Nano.
 This code controls the Neomatrix to illuminate the acrylic stems from below.

-5. **Power**: Power up the Arduino Nano and Neomatrix to see the illuminated effect on the acrylic stems.

 ## Note
 - Testing with the laser cutter may be required to ensure proper fitting of the acrylic stems.
 Adjustments may be needed in the design or cutting settings accordingly.